marina-alberti/project-joint-object-classification/README.md

 Main set of components
 ===================================

-See the figure 'System_diagram.pdf'.
+See the figure ./'System_diagram.pdf'.

-- APIs Convertion
+- APIs Convertion:

   These classes parse the XML / JSON files with the dataset object annotations, read and convert the annotated data into the internal data structure, consisting of a scene with a set of objects.

-- Database Handling Module
+- Database Handling Module:

   Classes: 'DatabaseInformation', 'SceneInformation', 'Object', representing the internal data structure.

-- Feature Extraction Module
+- Feature Extraction Module:

   APIs to extract features from individual objects and from pairs of objects in the scenes and classes that store these features at the level of: database, scene, object / object pair.

-- Api Database Frequencies
+- Api Database Frequencies:

   Given the 'DatabaseInformation' of a set of scenes, these APIs compute the occurrence frequencies of the object categories and the   occurrence frequencies of the object categories co-occurrences (pair of categories).

-- Apis Statistical Tool Module
+- Apis Statistical Tool Module:

-  Contains 'Training' class to do training of Gaussian Mixture Models (GMMs) for a set of object   categories / category pairs, 'Test' class with different algorithms to predict the object category labels in the inference phase, S'tatistical_Tool_Api' with static functions to learn GMM models and to compute GMM likelihood values, interface to store and load the learned model parameters to / from file.
+  Contains 'Training' class to do training of Gaussian Mixture Models (GMMs) for a set of object   categories / category pairs, 'Test' class with different algorithms to predict the object category labels in the inference phase, 'Statistical_Tool_Api' with static functions to learn GMM models and to compute GMM likelihood values, interface to store and load the learned model parameters to / from file.

-- Evaluation Framework Module
+- Evaluation Framework Module:

   Module for performance evaluation of the object class prediction task.
   Computation of confusion matrix, precision and recall per object category.
-  Provides a cross-validation framework for extensive training and test experiments.
+  Provides also a cross-validation framework for extensive training and test experiments.

 System requirements
 ===================================

 - PCL library v.
 1.4
-- OpenCV library
+- OpenCV library v. opencv-2.4.6.1 or higher
+- CMake v.
+2.6

 To build the project
 ===================================

-cd /yourPath/Joint_Object_Classification/
+cd /yourPath/project-joint-object-classification/

 mkdir build

 cd build

 cmake ..

 make

 Usage
 ===================================

-See the test cases for different examples of training and test of the joint object classification method and cross validation experiments.
+See the test cases ('TestCases') for different examples of training and test of the joint object classification method and cross validation experiments.